maximbetin/explorastur/README.md

 ## Troubleshooting

-- **Missing data**: Check if the website structures have changed (Telecable blog, Turismo Asturias, or Oviedo Centros Sociales)
+- **Missing data**: Check if the website structures have changed (Telecable blog, Turismo Asturias, Oviedo Centros Sociales, or Visit Oviedo)
 - **Connection errors**: Ensure you have a stable internet connection

 ## Important Notes